When I meet people and they find out I’m in the fitness business – and they see how old I am đ – the topic of weight lifting over 50 often comes up.

 - Has a beneficial effect on self-esteem;

-- And hereâs an exciting one for use older folks: strength training has even been shown in studies to improve executive cognitive function in seniors, such as improved task performance, enhanced selective attention and conflict resolution.
+- And here’s an exciting one for use older folks: research shows strength training improves executive cognitive function in seniors, such as improved task performance, enhanced selective attention and conflict resolution.
 Cognitive impairment and dementia are obviously big health care issues for seniors, and strength training once or twice a week has been shown to combat cognitive decline.

 Beginning weight training over 50

-There are specific, objective principles that, when included and properly utilized in a strength training program, will produce immediate, dramatic and continuous results â like increased strength, better mobility, improved body composition, more energy, and more resistance to injuries.
+There are specific, objective principles that, when included and properly utilized in a strength training workout, will produce immediate, dramatic and continuous results – like increased strength, better mobility, improved body composition, more energy, and more resistance to injuries.

 And these results can be achieved with workouts lasting under 45 minutes, performed only once or twice a week, using simple exercises that require no athletic skill and can be done safely at any age.